| Read Time: 6 minutes | Federal Employee Rights

 Take a look at whether you were qualified for any promotions or raises you did not receive.
 You should also look at whether those who are less qualified than you were promoted to positions you wanted or were given the raises you sought.

 If you notice others with less skill, experience, or education are advancing past you, it might be retaliation.
-And if you regularly advanced at work until you engaged in protected activity, that could be a sign of retaliation.
+And if you were regularly advanced at work until you engaged in protected activity, that could be a sign of retaliation.

 Termination